rutgers-bootcamp-team-5/project-4/README.md

 ### Model 2 - RFE Columns
 This model used the 3 most siginificant features from RFE analysis: FunctionalAssessment, MemoryComplaints, and ADL.
-The models these features were removed from performed the *worst* out of the 32.
+During the RFE analysis, the models these features were removed from performed the *worst* out of the 32 models.
 | Layer  | Neurons | Activation Function |
 | ------ | ------- | ------------------- |
 | Input  |       3 | N/A                 |